RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 | 6.- | the customer goes with the administrator  |
 | 7.- | the tools goes to his selected area called tools with damage |

+## Appendixes
+  ### Elicitation process
+  at 10:49 a.m. with Juan Guillen and Jesus, they told me about a web application that they do depending on the control of vouchers and they are digital, in which they believe, they are sent to an area in which they remain active until they return tools provided after the delivery is verified if the borrowed tools are in condition which were loaned me- So, they want vouchers to have a section to check the tools delivered.

+they-yes, we also thought that at the end of the voucher if you have in the observations section, you send them to two respective areas "Vales with observations" and "Vales without observations" and keep them in a database and stay there.

+Me-and if the vouchers have observations?

+they- send us to speak to us and the voucher is saved in the "vouchers with observation" section

+Me-then in the area of "Vouchers in process" can be modified to request more material?

+they-yes, the students ask for things after having asked.

+me- and leave something to take the material?